planetruby/gems/2020/18-dentaku.md

-# Day 18 - Dentaku gem - parse and evaluate math safely in Ruby
+# Day 18 - dentaku Gem - Parse and Evaluate Math (and Logical Formulas) with a Calculator in a Sandbox, Safely

-Written by [Jankees van Woezik](https://twitter.com/jankeesvw) from [Stekker.app](https://stekker.app) {% avatar jankeesvw %}
+Written by {% avatar jankeesvw %} [Jankees van Woezik](https://github.com/jankeesvw)

+_A freelance full stack maker from the Netherlands with a love for building products.
+Co-founder of [Stekker.app](https://stekker.app) and [Timi.app](https://timiapp.com)._

 ## Evaluate math and logical formulas

 This gem is not something you need for every project, but it's a fun one.

 I'm building a Ruby on Rails app for [Stekker.app](https://stekker.app/).
 Creating invoices for charging sessions of electric vehicles is one of the things we do.
 Every customer can have a different contract and those contracts can have different pricing structures.